 The Stafford Loan has a ten-year repayment schedule after college (and graduate school).
-The interest rate is fixed as of July 1, 2006 at 6.8% or lower for students in school and for students in repayment.
+The interest rate is fixed and can be found the Federal government's website (www.studentloans.gov).
 First-year students entering in the fall may borrow up to $3,500; sophomores, $4,500; and juniors and seniors, $5,500.
 You will receive a mailing in late spring which will include application procedures and a list of our preferred lenders.

 The Federal Perkins Loan is allocated in limited amounts from the Federal government to the College.
 The College awards Perkins Loan to students with a higher demonstrated need.
 The Perkins Loan has similar repayment provisions and currently carries a fixed 5% interest rate.
 Both of these loans are available only for students demonstrating financial aid eligibility and who are U.S. citizens and eligible non-citizens.